minifigmaster125/ArmatureDeformWithLinkedGroups/README.md

 # Armature Deform with Linked Groups

 This add-on creates an armature with automatic vertex group assignment by vertex islands.
 A vertex island is all the vertices selected when "select linked" is used (ctrl-l, usually).
-It's intended use is for mechanical rigs, in which one mesh is usually made of several separate pieces.
+Its intended use is for mechanical rigs, in which one mesh is usually made of several separate pieces.

 If this add-on helps you, let me know!
 Star the repo :)